 Cancer affecting the lungs

 This can be a primary lung cancer (cancer that started in the lungs) or a secondary cancer that has spread to the lung from another part of the body.
-Treatment such as radiotherapy| or chemotherapy| may help shrink the tumour and relieve any breathlessness caused by the cancer.
-We have information about all types of cancer| and its treatment|.
+Treatments such as radiotherapy or chemotherapy may help shrink the tumour and relieve any breathlessness caused by the cancer.
+We can send you information about the type of cancer you have and its treatments.

-This can happen if cancer cells irritate the membranes surrounding the lungs or the lining of the tummy.
-The fluid means there is less room for the lungs to expand.
-Both these conditions can be treated by draining the fluid.
-We have information about pleural effusion| and ascites|.
+If cancer cells irritate the lining of the lungs or stomach, this can cause a build-up of fluid.
+This means there is less room for the lungs to expand.
+Pleural effusion and ascites can be treated by removing (draining) the fluid.

 This can be due to the cancer or its treatment, including chemotherapy and radiotherapy.
+Red blood cells carry oxygen around the body.
 If the level of red blood cells in your blood is low, you may become very tired and breathless.
-Your doctors may recommend that you have a blood transfusion|.

 This can cause sudden breathlessness and pain when you breathe.
 If you have these symptoms, contact your doctor immediately.

-Some chemotherapy drugs can cause breathing problems.
+Chemotherapy drugs can also sometimes cause breathing problems.